Paddy Jackson’s move to London Irish confirmed

 London Irish have confirmed that Paddy Jackson will join ahead of the new season.
 Photo: Billy Stickland/Inpho

-Ireland international Paddy Jackson will join newly-promoted London Irish ahead of the 2019-20 season.
+Ireland international Paddy Jackson will join newly-promoted London Irish ahead of next season.

-The 25-times capped fly-half joined Perpignan in the summer of 2018, but he will now play in England’s Gallagher Premiership following London Irish’s promotion from the Championship.
+The 25-times capped fly-half joined Perpignan in the summer of 2018 after being acquitted of rape alongside Ulster team-mate Stuart Olding.

+The pair had their national-team contracts revoked by the Irish Rugby Football Union following the controversy over social media and text messages they had exchanged.

-“I’m delighted to be joining London Irish next season at such an exciting and pivotal time for everyone involved with the club,” Jackson told the official club website.
+“I’m delighted to be joining London Irish next season at such an exciting and pivotal time for everyone involved with the club,” Jackson, 27, told the official club website.

 “London Irish have a clear vision for where they want to be and I look forward to being part of it.”